PrusaOwners/prusaowners/Klipper.md

 Filament Sensors
 ----------------

-The MK3 and MK3 both have a filament sensor, but they each use a different sensor.
-Update your printer.cfg with either of the sections below, then add/update the common sections to your printer.cfg
+The MK3 and MK3S both have a filament sensor, but they each use a different type of sensor.
+In order to use them with Klipper you'll need to update your printer.cfg with the appropriate section below, then add/update the common sections to your printer.cfg.
+Look in the example-extra.cfg for more details.
+You must use Klipper's RESUME command and not OctoPrint's once a runout has been detected and filment has loaded.

 ### MK3 Filament Sensor (pat9125)